wenjie2wang/math5800/README.md

 # MATH 5800 Course

-This repository is set up for the MATH 5800 course in Fall, 2016.
-Source code for assigments are and will be posted for discussion and reference.
+This repository was set up for the MATH 5800 course in Fall, 2016.
+The source code for all the assigments and project was shared for discussion and reference.

 ## Directory